The rehearsal dinner is one of the most underrated parts of planning a wedding, which is a little unfair.

 When you think about it, rehearsal dinners have everything you love about a wedding—delicious food and drinks, music, convivial atmosphere, and the love of family and friends.

 The Lightner Museum is no stranger to weddings, so we’re sharing our tips for how to plan a rehearsal dinner that will set the perfect tone for your upcoming wedding weekend.
-In addition to advice on the Who, What, When, and Where, we’ll also share some of our best-kept secrets on what the Lightner Museum can add to your event.
+Read on for all of our tips on how to plan a rehearsal dinner!

-Traditionally, the wedding has been hosted by the bride’s family and the rehearsal dinner by the groom’s family.
+Traditionally, the wedding is hosted by the bride’s family and the groom’s family will pay for the rehearsal dinner.
 Nowadays, couples are realizing that this arrangement doesn’t work for everyone.

 Thankfully, there are no rules about who should plan the rehearsal dinner.
 Either (or both) of the couple’s families, or the couple themselves, can be the host.

-Once you know who is overseeing planning of the rehearsal dinner, it’s time to decide on the guest list.
+Once you know who is hosting the rehearsal dinner, it’s time to decide on the guest list.
 The number of guests you invite will significantly narrow down your options for the venue; you’d hate to book a lovely space, only to realize there’s only room for half of the guest list.

-Traditionally, your invite list should include the wedding party, immediate family members, and out-of-town guests, but there’s no need to feel restricted.
+Traditionally, the rehearsal dinner guest list should include the wedding party, immediate family members, and out-of-town guests, but there’s no need to feel restricted.
 If you have the room and the budget, feel free to invite whomever you’d like!

 You’ll want to make sure you send out some form of invitation for the rehearsal dinner a few months in advance.
 But what type of invitation should you send out?